Axolotl Care Hub Axolotl Care Hub The Complete Guide

 When environmental factors are the likely cause, act promptly:

-• Correct the issue immediately: Water changes, cooling, or both
+• Correct the issue promptly: Water changes, cooling, or both

 • Stabilize the environment: Aim for steady conditions, not dramatic swings